MattKevan/kevan.tv/_work/jesuits-in-britain.md

 ## Background

+The Jesuits are a Catholic religious order, founded in 1540 by St Ignatius of Loyola, carrying out their mission in over 100 countries worldwide.

 ## The challenge
 Jesuits in Britain wanted a new website to help seekers on their journey of faith.
 It would contain daily prayers, resources, events, retreats and more.